Are Clickbait Headlines Good or Bad for Digital Marketing? Learn the Surprising Truth

 As this piece from The Motley Fool shows, name-dropping can be an effective way of creating an engaging title.
 The trick is to use someone your target audience knows and respects.
 Many fashion brands and sports apparel companies (think Nike’s Air Jordan) use this technique with celebrity collaborations.

-The difference between cheap clickbait tricks and the excellent content you get when you hire a writer comes down to your follow-through.
-Great articles live up to what they promise.
+The difference between cheap clickbait tricks and excellent content comes down to your follow-through.
+Great clickbait articles live up to what they promise.
 If they advertise finance tips from Warren Buffett, you can bet you’re going to find quotes from Warren Buffet.

 7. “10 Tips for Starting a Small Business That You Haven’t Heard a Thousand Times Already”